 SMIT said the procurement was a competitive and complex process to negotiate the top bidder and test the applications.

-Kaija Kirch, Head of the Identity Services Department of SMIT, who developed the app, said the service to be procured was unique because “verification of the authenticity and validity of the document, taking a photo and giving fingerprints must work together in one service”.
+Kaija Kirch, Head of the Identity Services Department of SMIT, said the service to be procured was unique because “verification of the authenticity and validity of the document, taking a photo and giving fingerprints must work together in one service”.

 The submission of biometric data via a mobile app will first be piloted on e-residency applicants, while applicants will no longer have to visit the Estonian Embassy.